-To motivate and reward achievement of our short-term corporate financial objectives as reflected in our annual financial plan, as well as to further our long-term strategic and growth goals, our Named Executive Officers are eligible to participate in our broad-based Quarterly Bonus Plan.
-Our Quarterly Bonus Plan is designed to motivate and reward our employees to achieve a series of pre-established financial goals based on our revenue, adjusted EBITDA, and bookings targets set forth in our annual financial plan (collectively, the "Board Metrics"), which is reviewed annually by our Board of Directors.
+To motivate and reward achievement of our short-term corporate financial objectives as reflected in our annual operating plan, as well as to further our long-term strategic and growth goals, our Named Executive Officers are eligible to participate in our broad-based short-term cash incentive bonus plan.
+The Compensation Committee chooses a set of pre-established financial metrics (collectively, the "Board Metrics"), which are set forth in our annual operating plan which is reviewed by our Board of Directors, that balances our growth objectives with our goal of achieving profitability and generating positive cash flow.

-The Quarterly Bonus Plan provides participants, including our Named Executive Officers, with an opportunity to earn formula-based cash bonuses on a quarterly and/or annual basis.
-We believe that paying bonuses throughout the year is the most effective way to motivate achievement of our shortterm financial goals because quarterly and annual payments align with the time periods for which we provide external guidance to the investment community.
-Bonus payments for our Named Executive Officers with respect to the Board Metrics are made in five equally weighted installments, one following each fiscal guarter and the fifth payment following fiscal year-end, in each case based on a portion of the participants' target cash bonus opportunity for the year attributable to the Board Metrics and only to the extent that we have achieved the applicable Board Metrics for each respective fiscal quarter and the full fiscal year.
-Actual bonus payments at each periodic interval are calculated by multiplying 20% of a participant's target cash bonus opportunity attributable to the Board Metrics by the weighted average percentage attainment level of the applicable financial goals for each applicable fiscal quarter or full fiscal year.
-For the revenue and adjusted EBITDA performance goals, there is no specified minimum or maximum bonus achievement percentage or amount payable established.
-For the bookings performance goal, the threshold performance level to receive payment is 40% of the target performance level (determined at a 2:1 scaled achievement) and for performance above target payment is capped at 170% of target (also determined at a 2:1 scaled achievement).
+The short-term cash incentive bonus plan provides participants, including our Named Executive Officers, with an opportunity to earn formula-based cash bonuses on a quarterly and annual basis.
+We believe that paying bonuses throughout the year is the most effective way to motivate achievement of our short-term financial goals because quarterly and annual payments align with the time periods for which we provide external guidance to the investment community.
+In a typical year, bonus payments for our Named Executive Officers with respect to the Board Metrics are made in five equally weighted installments, one following each quarter and the fifth payment following year-end, in each case based on a portion of the participants' target cash bonus opportunity for the year attributable to the Board Metrics and only to the extent that we have achieved the applicable Board Metrics for each respective quarter and the full year.
+Again, in a typical year, actual bonus payments at each periodic interval are calculated by multiplying 20% of a participant's target cash bonus opportunity attributable to the Board Metrics by the weighted average percentage attainment level of the applicable financial goals for each applicable quarter or full year.